 "The Woman's Club of Spokane is a nonprofit volunteer organization of women (and men) working together to make Spokane a better place for women and children.
 It is a great place to learn, make new friends and develop your leadership skills.
 Our historic building houses cultural, educational, and community service programs."
 Susan Bresnahan, Woman's Club President.

-In house and trunk shows of Spokane Vintage Fashion 1880-1980
+In house live model shows and trunk shows at retirement facilities of Spokane Vintage Fashion 1880-1980.

 Create safer communities